 Prior to implementing any psychoactive medication changes in dose, discontinuation, or initiation, an AK Child & Family medical provider will review with a legal guardian with authority and obtain consent.
-Discussion of side effects with the guardian is a requirement in order for the RN to obtain medication consent.
+Discussion of side effects with the guardian is a requirement in order for the RN or community provider to obtain medication consent.
 Over-the-counter medications may be implemented without contacting the guardian if these are among those preapproved by the guardian at admission.

 On admission, parents or guardians acknowledge their responsibility to provide accurate and updated contact information so that they can be reached for medication consent.
 The nurse will document in the electronic health record (EHR) all attempts to obtain consent, conversations with guardians where consent is not given, and those in which the guardian does consent.
 Only in rare situations of extreme urgency, AK Child & Family may move forward with a psychoactive medication change after three failed attempts to reach the guardian for consent by the method they provided.
-This decision is solely made out of AK Child & Family's obligation to the student's safety at the discretion of physician or ANP.
+This decision is solely made out of AK Child & Family's obligation to the student's safety at the discretion of physician or ANP (for psychiatric residential) and/or the community provider (for level II residential).